 Do you live in an area where snow falls?
-Although we live in Texas, we ocassionally get enough snow to try some of these snow experiments (but if you don’t have snow, try these snow science experiments you can do without snow).
+Although we live in Texas, we ocassionally get enough snow to try some of these snow experiments.

 Snow science for kids is a fun way to learn about the science of snow, and to learn a lot more STEM thinking that helps children in elementary school learn to think like a scientist.
-These snow experiments make the perfect addition to winter STEM activities.
+These snow experiments make the perfect addition to winter science experiments.

 15 Fun Snow Experiments Perfect for the Classroom or Home